Skip to main content

 DxFormLayoutItem.CaptionFor Property

-Specifies a unique identifier of the layout item’s caption and allows you to associate the caption with a component in the template.
+Specifies a unique identifier of the layout item’s caption and allows you to associate the caption with an input component in the template.

 Namespace: DevExpress.Blazor